School Handbook

 It is our goal as a school to partner with families in the training of their children.
 As such, we want to maintain constant communication regarding the discipline of students.
 Therefore, when a staff member issues demerits of any kind, the student will be notified during or after class by the teacher.
 In addition, the teacher will also send a behavior report to the parent(s) via FACTS SIS explaining the infraction and situation.
 Disagreements with disciplinary action should be first with the assigning teacher.

-When a student has earned a detention, the discipline lead or administrator will call the parent(s) explaining the reason and date of the detention.
+When a student has earned a detention, the high school supervisor will email the parent(s) explaining the reason and date of the detention.
 If at any time a parent would like to see the behavior record for their child, they should look in their FACTS SIS account for details.

-Finally, during the 8th period of the date of the detention, the student will meet with a staff member.
+In some cases, the student will meet with a staff member prior to serving detention.
 This meeting will be used to discuss the student’s reason for the behavior and come up with a plan for meeting the school expectation throughout the semester.
 We want to see students improve and grow, and we hope these conversations will aid them in that.

 Suspensions and Disciplinary Probation